ankowals/saf/README.md

-During this phase a files available in /src/test/java/config will be checked for framework and SUT configuration.
+During this phase files available in /src/test/java/config will be checked for framework and SUT configuration.
 They contain global environment configuration as well as global test data configuration.
 Each setting can be overwritten later on during test execution by local test configuration.
 Recommendation is to use project specific file to keep there System Under Test settings and framework settings shall stay in separate file.